A dominated strategy in game theory occurs when one player has a more dominant strategy over another player.

 The logic of equilibrium in dominant strategies is that if a player has a strategy that is always best, we would expect him to play it.
 But what if a player has a strategy that is always worse than some other strategy?
 It’s reasonable to expect him to never play a strategy that is always worse than another.

-A player i’s strategy S is strictly dominated by another strategy S’ if, for every possible combination of strategies by all other players, S’ gives Player i higher payoffs than S.
+Player i’s strategy S is strictly dominated by another strategy S’ if, for every possible combination of strategies by all other players, S’ gives Player i higher payoffs than S.

 Does either player have a strictly dominated strategy in the game above?
 Yes.
 The strategy “$2” always gives lower payoffs to Bar A than either “$4” or “$5.”
-Lets see why the strategy is strictly dominated by the strategy $4 for Bar A:
+Let’s see why the strategy is strictly dominated by the strategy $4 for Bar A:

-• If Bar B is expected to play $2, Bar A can get $60 by playing $2 also and can get $80.
+- If Bar B is expected to play $2, Bar A can get $60 by playing $2 also and can get $80.

-• If Bar B is expected to play $4, Bar A can get $80 by playing $2 also and can get $120 by playing $4
+- If Bar B is expected to play $4, Bar A can get $80 by playing $2 also and can get $120 by playing $4

-• If Bar B is expected to play $5, Bar A can get $80 by playing $2 also and can get $160 by playing $4.
+- If Bar B is expected to play $5, Bar A can get $80 by playing $2 also and can get $160 by playing $4.

 Therefore, Bar A would never play the strategy $2.
-For any possible strategy by Bar A’s opponent, there is some strategy that gives higher payoff than the $2 strategy.
+For any possible strategy by Bar A’s opponent, there is some strategy that gives a higher payoff than the $2 strategy.
 We can generalize this to say that rational players never play strictly dominated strategies.

 Iterated Deletion of Strictly Dominated Strategies Example